1512gautam/Dual-axis-solar-tracker/README.md

 Maintenance: Regularly check the mechanical parts and sensors for wear and tear, and replace them as needed.
 Documentation
 Detailed documentation is provided in the /docs directory, including:

-User Manual: Instructions for assembling, calibrating, and using the tracker.
-Technical Specifications: Detailed specifications of the components used.
-Troubleshooting Guide: Common issues and solutions.
-Code Documentation: In-depth explanation of the codebase.
-Contributing
-We welcome contributions from the community!
-Please read our contributing guidelines to get started.
-You can open issues for bugs or feature requests, and submit pull requests for improvements.

 Acknowledgments
 We would like to thank all contributors and the open-source community for their invaluable support.